The-AVR/AVR-2022/content/en/advanced-drone-assembly/vio-mounting/_index.md

 ![ZED Mini plugged into  one of the VMC's USB ports](zed_mini_mounting_7.jpg)

-# TODO: Review the following callouts with Noel

-{{% alert title="Tip" color="tip" %}}
-If you feel that the Zed Mini is not secure in the 3D printed mount we recommend adding a zip tie around the center.
-This will keep the Zed Mini from coming free.
-{{% /alert %}}

 {{% alert title="Note" color="note" %}}
 As you're going through the build process make note of any cables that may obstruct the drone's propellers.
-The photos provided throughout this documentation show how we've mounted things and provide an sufficient amount of clearance.
+The photos provided throughout this documentation show how we've mounted things and provide a sufficient amount of clearance.
 {{% /alert %}}